zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/primary-field-auto-id.md

 sidebar_label: "Primary Field & AutoID"
 beta: FALSE
 notebook: FALSE
 description: "The primary field uniquely identifies an entity.
-This page introduces how to add the primary field of two different data types and how to enable Milvus to automatically allocate primary field values. | BYOC"
+This page introduces how to add the primary field of two different data types and how to enable Zilliz Cloud to automatically allocate primary field values. | BYOC"
 type: origin
 token: D2ctwKZhNilLY0ke1vpcHL62n5G
 sidebar_position: 2